UrbanSwingNZ/urban-swing-website/testing/file-splitting/01-change-password.md

 ## Test 4: Validation - Empty Fields

 **What to check:**
-- ⏳ Leave all fields empty → click "Change Password" → error message
+- 🟢Leave all fields empty → click "Change Password" → error message
-- ⏳ Error message: "Please fill in all password fields."
+- 🟢Error message: "Please fill in all password fields."
-- ⏳ Error displays in red box
+- 🟢Error displays in red box

 **How to test:**
 1. Click "Change Password" button (don't fill fields)